- To learn what defoliating moths are and how they damage trees

 - The timing or frequency of defoliation

 Initial tree health plays an important role in protecting trees from all kinds of pests.
-Healthy trees are more resilient to the damage caused by pests.
-In some cases, an otherwise healthy tree is able to use its energy stores to produce new foliage or may be able to get by with the leaves it has left until the next season’s normal leaf production cycle.
+Healthy trees are more resilient to the damage caused by pests or can sometimes overcome an attack by certain pests, such as the case with a small-scale bark beetle attack.
+An otherwise healthy tree is able to use its energy stores to produce new foliage or may be able to get by with the leaves it has left until the next season’s normal leaf production cycle.

 Virtually all trees and plants suffer some defoliation during the growing season.
 Usually this is minor and does not adversely affect the tree.
-Less than 50% loss is usually tolerated without major declines in the vigor of the tree.
+A general cutoff is 50% foliage loss.
+Less than 50% loss is usually tolerated without much loss in the vigor of the tree.
 More than 50% loss can result in more serious declines in tree health through growth reduction or weakening due to the use of food stores for refoliation.

 The timing and frequency of defoliation can also influence how severely the tree is affected.
 Defoliation early in the growing season is most detrimental because the tree has just expended a lot of energy into budbreak and leaf expansion, but has not yet had time to replenish food reserved through photosynthesis.
 Refoliation often occurs after such early season defoliation, but it is additionally stressful to the trees.
 Late season defoliation is usually less harmful because the leaves have already made and stored excess food supplies.
 One defoliation event, even if it is heavy, is tolerated by most otherwise healthy deciduous trees.
 Consecutive years of defoliation are more harmful and can lead to tree death.

 Deciduous and evergreen trees respond to defoliation in different ways.
 Deciduous trees are a little more resilient than evergreens to defoliation events.
-While a deciduous tree may bounce back from defoliation, a single complete defoliation of an evergreen can be very stressful for a tree.
+While a deciduous tree may bounce back from defoliation, a single complete defoliation of an evergreen can cause mortality.

 Defoliation events that occur over large areas of forest, even if they don’t kill trees, can have a variety of ecological or social impacts as well, including positive or negative changes to wildlife habitat, changes to aquatic systems, aesthetic changes, and recreational impacts.
 It is important to note that defoliation occurs to some degree on all plants.
 Low levels of defoliation by native species typically have little impact on the overall health of trees or forests.
 It is large-scale outbreaks or new pests in an area that cause the most concerning damage.
 New pests can have a higher potential for damage because they often lack natural enemies and are able to exploit the available food sources.